 He did the rubber-banding, yes, but when he was younger and more flexible, he could perform a good enough turn with the planted heel to not have to twist the lower back so much.

 That usually happens as a player ages and loses that natural rubbery aspect to the joints.
 So, he would have have lower back problems eventually, but not the catastrophic stuff he did to it by both rubber-banding and having a left-biased address under Foley.

 TW at his greatest would have been every bit as great had he let the left leg work naturally on the back swing.

 Another point – every swing change TW made, in my opinion (with the possible exception of the re-tooling following his ’97 Masters victory), was a result of trying to alleviate the stress on that knee as it deteriorated, and his swing got less and less natural with each iteration.

 To put it another way – he kept the flaw that damaged his knee, and kept changing other non-flawed parts of his swing to keep swinging with the original flaw intact.

 It was like changing the working parts of an otherwise fine automobile because you refused to change the flat tire on the front driver’s side, and expecting things to work better, when it only got worse with each tinker.

-And that, my friends, is the most confusing aspect of Modern Golf Swing vs Classic Golf Swing – how many things will you change, and how far will you go, and how much damage are you willing to inflict on your hapless body, all just in order to accomplish one thing, and one thing only – swinging with a planted leading heel?
+And that, my friends, is the most confusing aspect of Modern Golf Swing vs Classic Golf Swing – how many things will one change, and how far will one go, and how much damage is one willing to inflict on one’s body, all just in order to accomplish one thing, and one thing only – swinging with a planted leading heel?